vedmakk/kontrast/README.md

 Use sliders, hex inputs, or color pickers — changes are reflected immediately.

 🔢 **Contrast Ratios**
-See the exact contrast ratio for each comparison, not just pass/fail.
+See the exact contrast ratio for each comparison.

 💡 **Smart Suggestions** _(coming soon)_
 Get nearby color suggestions that pass contrast while staying visually close.